Tenor drum: Early music

 Early music tenor drums, or long drums, are cylindrical membranophone without snare used in Medieval, Renaissance and Baroque music.
-They consist in of a cylinder of wood, covered with skin heads on both ends, that are tensioned by ropes.
+They consist of a cylinder of wood, covered with skin heads on both ends, that are tensioned by ropes.
 Played with two sticks, this type of drum varies in pitch, according to its size.

 Orchestral music

 In a symphony orchestra's percussion section, a tenor drum is a low-pitched drum, similar in size to a field snare, but without snares and played with soft mallets or hard sticks.
-It is larger in diameter than depth, and tonally is midway between the bass drum and unsnared side drum.
+It is larger in diameter than depth, and tonally is midway between the bass drum and an unsnared snare drum.
 Berlioz scored for 2 tenor drums in the "Grande messe des morts".
 His "Te Deum" requires 6 tenor drums.
 Wagner wrote for this drum in "Rienzi", "Lohengrin", "Die Walküre", “Götterdämmerung”, and "Parsifal".
 Strauss used it in "Ein Heldenleben", and Elgar in his 3rd "Pomp and Circumstance" march.
 It is noticeable in scores by 20th-century composers such as Stravinsky, Honegger, Milhaud, Benjamin Britten, William Walton, Aaron Copland and Samuel Barber.
 Witold Lutoslawski calls for a tenor drum in his Concerto for Orchestra and Arnold Schoenberg writes for it in his Gurrelieder.